 Bob Starrett was the official cartoonist of the work-in at the Upper Clyde Shipbuilders in 1971-2.

 Ben Stevenson is a designer and trade union official for TSSA.

-Graham Stevenson is a political activist and trade union leader who has held many senior posts in the labour movement.
+Graham Stevenson was a political activist and trade union leader who held many senior posts in the labour movement.